cloudflare/cloudflare-docs/content/ssl/origin-configuration/origin-ca.md

 ### 4. (Required for some) Add Cloudflare Origin CA root certificates

 Some origin web servers require upload of the Cloudflare Origin CA root certificate.
-Click the following links to download either an ECC or an RSA version of the Cloudflare Origin CA root certificate:
+Use the following links to download either an ECC or an RSA version of the Cloudflare Origin CA root certificate:

 - [Cloudflare Origin ECC PEM](/ssl/static/origin_ca_ecc_root.pem) (do not use with Apache cPanel)
 - [Cloudflare Origin RSA PEM](/ssl/static/origin_ca_rsa_root.pem)